 From where does “world anthropologies” come from, and which institutions, individuals and funding agencies are prominent within it?
 Where were those individuals trained in Anthropology?

-With reference to the origins of institutional Anthropology and its relation to colonial regimes, what were the motivations and conditions of disciplinary?
+With reference to the origins of institutional Anthropology and its relation to colonial regimes, what were the motivations and conditions of disciplinary knowledge production?

 To what extent was/is Anthropology a part of colonial governance and administration?
 Reversing the question: to what extent were colonial governance and administration implicated in the production of Anthropology?